aicis/fresco/doc/source/developers.rst

 We have two classes of tests:

 * Unit tests.
 These should be fast and not rely on any external dependencies such as a server already running.
-Unit tests should be run regularly by developers.
+Unit tests should be run continously by developers.
 Also, it should ideally be possible to check out the code and just run ``mvn test`` with only meeting the requirements seen in the :ref:`install<install>` section.